Proposed Service Changes for Portland Peninsula

 - Expand hours and frequency on the new urban circulator

-The Greater Portland Council of Governments (GPCOG) has been contracted by GPTD to develop and implement a two-stage public/rider and stakeholder outreach process that complies with GPTD’s Title VI Program.
-Outreach will employ a combination of in-person and online strategies to capture a diverse range of input from two audiences:
+The Greater Portland Council of Governments (GPCOG) and GPTD staffs developed and implemented a two-stage public/rider and stakeholder outreach process that complies with GPTD’s Title VI Program.

-The Task Force will provide feedback, guidance, and local expertise, and to offer connections to other stakeholders, networks, and the public.
-The Task Force kicked off in May 2019 and meets monthly at rotating locations on the Portland Peninsula through June 2020.
-No meetings are being held in July and August 2019.
+A Task Force, of METRO staff and board and stakeholders, was formed to provide feedback, guidance, and local expertise, and to offer connections to other stakeholders, networks, and the public.
 Meetings are open to the public with time for brief public comments.

 Notes from meeting